 - Determine whether a case can be closed without any further investigation.
-The complainant will be notified that the development causes insufficient harm to warrant any further action. - Identify those cases that will score more highly and which will need to be investigated further.
-Thus ensuring that the most harmful cases are dealt with as soon as possible.
+In these cases, the complainant will be notified that the development causes insufficient harm to warrant any further action. - Identify those cases that will score more highly, and which will need to be investigated further.
+This ensures that the most harmful cases are dealt with as soon as possible.

-The priority of an alleged breach may alter during the course of an investigation if circumstances change or new information is obtained and this will be reviewed.
+The priority of an alleged breach may alter during the course of an investigation if circumstances change, or new information is obtained, and this will be reviewed.

-Where there is a change of use, a 30 day log will need to be submitted showing the activity before the case is investigated further unless substantial harm can be shown.
-If the person reporting the breach is unwilling to do this, then this may result in the Council not being able to pursue the investigation further due to there not being enough evidence.
+Where there is a change of use, a 30-day log will sometimes be needed to be submitted showing the activity before the case is investigated further unless substantial harm can be shown.
+If the person reporting the breach is unwilling to do this, this may result in the Council not being able to pursue the investigation further due to there not being enough evidence.

-All retrospective refused planning applications; Listed Building and Tree Protection Order complaints and complaints form Ward Members and MPs will automatically receive a full investigation so the EPAS will not be used.
+All retrospective refused planning applications and queries relating to Listed Buildings, Tree Protection Orders, trees within Conservation Areas and complaints from Ward Members and MP's will automatically receive a full investigation so the EPAS will not be used.